Stax Records: 2003–present: Stax Museum and revival of the label

 On April 9, 2013, President Barack Obama and First Lady Michelle Obama hosted an event called "In Performance at the White House: Memphis Soul".
 Invited Stax artists included Booker T. Jones, Steve Cropper, Eddie Floyd, and Sam Moore.
 First Lady Obama also led a workshop called, "Soulsville, USA: The History of Memphis Soul."

 In 2012 as part of the label revival, Stax Records signed Ben Harper and released his album with Charlie Musselwhite called Get Up! on January 29, 2013.
 Harper won a Grammy Award for Best Blues Album.

 Nathaniel Rateliff & The Night Sweats released their critically acclaimed self-titled debut album on August 21, 2015.
 The band's live performance on The Tonight Show Starring Jimmy Fallon is credited with having boosted the band into the mainstream.

 In 2016, Stax issued an album of new material by one of the label's original artists, William Bell, recorded in New York City and co-produced by him and Jon Leventhal.
 Stax Records was inducted into National Rhythm & Blues Hall of Fame on June 6, 2015 and was accepted by former Stax producer Al Bell in Clarksdale, MS.

 On September 22, 2017, Stax released Soulsville U.S.A.
-(A Celebration of Stax), a 3-CD compilation containing 60 tracks from the entire history of Stax Records.
-This release is an update of the Stax 50th Anniversary Celebration 2-CD compilation from 2007.
+(A Celebration of Stax), a three-CD compilation containing 60 tracks from the entire history of Stax Records.
+This release is an update of the Stax 50th Anniversary Celebration two-CD compilation from 2007.
 Soulsville U.S.A. contains twelve tracks not included in Stax 50th; there are two tracks in Stax 50th that are not included in Soulsville U.S.A.

+Written In Their Soul: The Stax Songwriter Demos, a compilation of 146 demos from Stax, won the 2023 Grammy Awards for Liner Notes and Best Historical Album.

+In 2024 Stax was the subject of an HBO documentary series Stax: Soulsville U.S.A. tracing the label's triumphs and trials to the present day.